etcd-io/website/content/en/docs/v3.7/op-guide/maintenance.md

 Since v3.2, the default value of `--snapshot-count` has [changed from from 10,000 to 100,000](https://github.com/etcd-io/etcd/pull/7160).

 In performance-wise, `--snapshot-count` greater than 100,000 may impact the write throughput.
 Higher number of in-memory objects can slow down [Go GC mark phase `runtime.scanobject`](https://golang.org/src/runtime/mgc.go), and infrequent memory reclamation makes allocation slow.
 Performance varies depending on the workloads and system environments.
 However, in general, too frequent compaction affects cluster availabilities and write throughputs.
 Too infrequent compaction is also harmful placing too much pressure on Go garbage collector.
-See https://www.slideshare.net/mitakeh/understanding-performance-aspects-of-etcd-and-raft for more research results.
+See [Understanding Performance Aspects of etcd and Raft](https://www.slideshare.net/mitakeh/understanding-performance-aspects-of-etcd-and-raft) for more research results.

 ## History compaction: v3 API Key-Value Database